PopulateTools/afct-microsite/_posts/2021-05-10-climate-transition-plans-how-eu-standards-can-help-companies-to-focus-on-the-right-data.md

 <!--StartFragment-->

-## Key issues that the EU climate reporting standard needs to address to help companies in this regard
+<h2 id="key-issues-that-the-EU-climate-reporting">Key issues that the EU climate reporting standard needs to address</h2>

 This is a pivotal moment for Europe and its companies, as we stand on the verge of transitioning to a low-carbon and resilient economy.
 The challenges and opportunities as well as the scope and speed of the change are unprecedented.